 4. ELIXIR by Dom Wódki

-ELIXIR by Dom Wódki puts a fresh spin on Polish cuisine by blending six centuries of vodka and nalewka (traditional liqueur) traditions with modern cooking techniques.
+ELIXIR by Dom Wódki rethinks traditional Polish cuisine by combining six centuries of vodka and nalewka-making traditions with modern culinary techniques.

-The restaurant has earned a Michelin recommendation and sits right in the city center with easy parking access.
+The restaurant is recommended by the Michelin Guide and is located in the city center with convenient parking.

 5. Opasły Tom